-STY Hagupit (Ruby) is expected to slightly gain speed as it continues to move to the west during the next 24 hours...turning west-northwest through 48 hours.
-On the forecast track, STY Hagupit (Ruby) will be approaching the eastern coast of northern part of Samar, and shall make landfall over the area between 8 PM - 10 PM tonight ...crossing the Island through Sunday early morning.
-It shall then move along the northern part of Masbate and will be in the vicinity of Romblon by Monday early morning.
+TY Hagupit (Ruby) is expected to slightly slow down as it continues to move west towards Northern Samar during the next 24 hours...turning west-northwest through 48 hours.
+On the forecast track, TY Hagupit (Ruby) shall make landfall over the northern-eastern coast of Samar between 10 PM - 12 PM tonight...then traverses the Island through Sunday morning.
+It shall emerge over the Samar Sea...then move along the northern coasts of Masbate, and Romblon on its way towards Northern Mindoro through Monday morning.

-STY Hagupit (Ruby) is expected to gradually weaken throughout the outlook period as it interacts with the land masses of Eastern Visayas and Southern Bicol coupled with the entrainment of cold Northeast Monsoon.
-Advance Intensity Forecast (AIF) shows its 10-minute maximum sustained winds decreasing to 165 kph by Monday early morning.
+TY Hagupit (Ruby) is expected to continue to gradually weaken throughout the outlook period as it interacts with the land masses of Eastern Visayas and Southern Bicol coupled with the entrainment of cold Northeast Monsoon.
+Advance Intensity Forecast (AIF) shows its 10-minute maximum sustained winds decreasing to 120 kph by Monday morning.

 The following is the 3-day forecast outlook summary for this system: